 I know it can be incredibly frustrating to send out resumes, make phone calls, and come up empty time after time.
-No doubt if you are reading this article you’ve contemplated giving up before.
+No doubt if you are reading this article, you ‘ve felt like giving up before.

 After you’ve decided that giving up on your job search isn’t an option, it is time to network.
-Here is why it is critical to finding a job:
+Here is why networking is critical to finding a job.

 How have you been?
 I hope all is well.
 I saw you are working at COMPANY NAME now – how do you like it?
 The reason I ask is because I am looking for a job and was curious if you knew of any openings.
 If so, please let me know and I may put in a resume if it is a good fit.